W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: The free-field theory: an algebraic viewpoint

 \subsubsection{The state-operator correspondence}

-The starting point in the translation between the language of VOA and that of probability theory arises from the \textit{state-operator correspondence}, which is a fundamental assumption to establish a connection between states and operators acting on them.
-This heuristic is made precise in Theorem~\ref{thm:VOA_Proba} below, where we also explain how the Vertex Operators (in the sense of the Heisenberg VOA) can be expressed in probabilistic terms.
-This simple observation will allow to translate certain properties inherited from the Vertex Algebra structure into the language of probabilistic CFT: \begin{theorem} The representation of the Heisenberg vertex algebra constructed above can be described in terms of the two Hilbert spaces $\Hil$ and $\Hild^0$ as follows: \begin{enumerate} \item \emph{state-operator correspondence}: for any $F\in\V_{\bm c}$ we have $F=Y(F,0)\vac;$ \item \emph{states}: take any positive integers $n_1,\cdots,n_p$ as well as $u_1,\cdots,u_p$ in $\C^r$.
-Then we have the probabilistic representation:
+The starting point is the observation that the vertex operators from the above vertex algebra construction can be expressed in probabilistic terms: \begin{theorem} The probabilistic description of the Heisenberg vertex algebra give above can be expressed in terms of the two Hilbert spaces $\Hil$ and $\Hild$ as follows: \begin{enumerate} \item \emph{state-operator correspondence}: for any $F\in\V_{\bm c}$ we have $F=Y(F,0)\vac;$ \item \emph{states}: take any positive integers $n_1,\cdots,n_p$ as well as $u_1,\cdots,u_p$ in $\h$.
+Then

 \item \emph{vertex operators}: under similar assumptions, for $z\neq 0$: